 The jewelers who know how to handle this ‘problem’ make only cabochons of the stone.
 It is too brittle to make beads.
 That is when you use the ‘precious’ variety.
 This type of opal has regular planes inside the stone and when the light comes in you get an iridescence effect.
 When you move the stone a bit into the light you see all the colors of the rainbow.
 Absolutely stunning.
-And sad for me, the Aboriginal chief gave me not a precious, but the common variety of opal.
+And sad for me, the Aboriginal chief gave me not a precious, but the common variety of this gem.
 But all the same, I love his gesture as a token of our friendship.

 What to do with the ‘precious’ variety

 Jewelers are clever people and when this gemstone is too brittle, they find a way… They invent the ‘opal doublet’.
 That is a dark-colored layer of the common variety of obsidian and on top, they place a thin layer of opal.
 The colors will look bright and more beautiful.

 You have this system also with three layers.
 The third one is a layer of quartz or plastic and looks a bit artificial.